genn-team/genn/README.txt

 (4) Add "%GENN_PATH%\lib\bin" to your %PATH% variable.
 For example, use:
       SETX PATH "%GENN_PATH%\lib\bin;%PATH%"

+(5) Define VC_PATH as the path to your most recent Visual Studio installation, e.g. setx VC_PATH "C:\Program Files (x86)\Microsoft Visual Studio 10.0"

+Alternatively you can do one of the following:

+  i) Run the vscvsrsall.bat script under Visual C++ directory before projects are compiled and run in a given cmd.exe terminal window.

+  ii) Alternatively, one can use the shortcut link in:
+    start menu -> all programs -> Microsoft Visual Studio -> Visual Studio Tools -> Visual Studio Command Prompt which will launch an instance of cmd.exe in which the vcvarsall.bat compiler setup script has already been executed.

 This completes the installation.

 NOTE:
-  The Windows version of GeNN uses the Microsoft Visual C++ cl.exe compiler.
-  You must run the vscvsrsall.bat script under Visual C++ directory before projects can be compiled and run in a given cmd.exe terminal window.

-  Alternatively, one can use the shortcut link in:
-    start menu -> all programs -> Microsoft Visual Studio -> Visual Studio Tools -> Visual Studio Command Prompt which will launch an instance of cmd.exe in which the vcvarsall.bat compiler setup script has already been executed.

     [1.2] LINUX / MAC INSTALL
     -------------------------